Generalizations of the Sweedler dual: Left adjoints of induced functors

 \subsubsection{The functor induced by a left adjoint}

 It will prove useful to consider the following localized version of strong monoidality for a functor. \begin{Definition} \rm Let $G=(G,\Gamma,\gamma)\colon \BC\rightarrow \BD$ be a normal monoidal functor.
-A $\BC$-object $C$ is called \em $G$-strong \em when $\Gamma_{C,C}$ is invertible.
-The full subcategory of $\BC$ spanned by all $G$-strong objects will be denoted by $\BC_G$. \end{Definition}
+A $\BC$-object $C$ is called \em $G$-strong \em when $\Gamma_{C,C}$ and $\Gamma_{C\otimes C,C}$ are invertible.
+The full subcategory of $\BC$ spanned by all $G$-strong objects will be denoted by $\BC_G$.
+A similar definition applies for a normal opmonoidal functor. \end{Definition}

 \begin{Proposition} Let $G = (G,\Gamma,\gamma)$ be a monoidal functor $\BC\rightarrow\BD$ admitting an adjunction $F\dashv G$ with counit $\epsilon$.
 Assume that the opmonoidal left adjoint $F = (F,\Phi,\phi)$ of $G$ is normal.
 Then the following hold for a $\BD$-monoid $\sfp = (P,p,u)$ whose underlying $\BD$-object $P$ is $F$-strong. \begin{enumerate} \item With $\bar{p} := FP\ot FP\xra{ \Phi_{P,P}^{-1}} F(P\ot P)\xra{ Fp} FP \text{\ \ and \ \ } \bar{u}:= I\xra{ \phi^{-1}}FI\xra{ Fu}FP$ the triple $\bar{\sfp} :=(FP, \bar{p},\bar{u})$ is a monoid in $\BC$.